 Travel towel: This towel absorbs 4x its weight in water and packs down into its travel bag.
 It wrings out practically dry and has a secure hanging loop so it won’t fly away when the Baja winter winds hit.

 UPF shirt: These shirts are the best for Baja sun protection!
-They are made from lightweight UPF materials (basically SPF for clothing) and have flaps for airflow that helps you stay cool.
+They are made from lightweight UPF materials (basically SPF for clothing) and have flaps for airflow that help you stay cool.

 Snorkel and mask set: Definitely buy this BEFORE you head into Mexico.
 Adult snorkel sets are hard to find in Baja unless you’re in a major city like La Paz or Cabo San Lucas.
 We use this spray to prevent fog from building up on the inside of the mask.